rust-lang/generic-associated-types-initiative/design-discussions/where-the-where.md

 # Where does the where clause go?

+## UPDATE

+This document is retained for historical purposes.
+See the [Where the Where](./where-the-where-1.md) conclusion for the most up-to-date conversation.

 ## Summary

 Proposed: to alter the syntax of where clauses on type aliases so that they appear *after* the value: